PoxApp/PoxApp/README.md

 Additionally, [GitHub provides documentation on how to sync forks manually](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).

-## Frequently asked questions

-If you have further questions, you can find additional [information on d4l.io](https://d4l.io/blog/covapp-faq).

 ## Code of conduct

 [Contributor Code of Conduct](./CODE-OF-CONDUCT.md).
 By participating in this project, you agree to abide by its terms.